ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterMainFunction/course.md

   });
 ```

-ℹ️ Now that you created a main function, you can now transpile your code into Michaelson and deploy it on Tezos.
+ℹ️ Now that you created a main function, you can now transpile your code into Michelson and deploy it on Tezos.
 Try it out on the <a href="https://ide.ligolang.org/" target="_blank">LIGOlang IDE</a>

 ## Your mission